 Jay’s father introduced him to alcohol at age nine, beginning a childhood of alcoholism, nicotine addiction, and eating disorders.
 Jay eventually left the family farm to attend college, exhilarated to leave behind his girl clothes.
 He also began dating women, both lesbian and straight, who related to Jay’s gender on different levels.

 After completing his chemical dependency treatment, Jay became a music teacher.
 He began dating Mary, who knew that Jay was a man and encouraged him to seek medical help.
-In 1981, he was misdiagnosed as a transsexual.
+In 1981, he was misdiagnosed as a transsexual and over-prescribed testosterone, as Jay’s body was already naturally making male-level variable range androgens since puberty, and to the detriment of his health.
 Jay shared the diagnosis with his parents, shattering his relationship with most of his biological family.

-In 2001, Jay finally learned the word intersex, and was overprescribed testosterone to the detriment of his health.
+In 2001, Jay finally learned the word intersex and that this was his correct diagnosis.
+Due to lack of training, his doctors did not know what to do, so they continued overprescribing testosterone.
 In 2012, he met genetics doctor Dr. Christina Laukaitis, who gave him a thorough hormone and genetics test and finally put him on the right treatment plan, dramatically improving his health.
+Dr. Laukaitis also provided the name for Jay’s rare intersex variation, XX Male Sry Gene Negative Male Intersex.

 Jay has since published his book, A Comprehensive Guide To Intersex, dedicated to Grandma Petersen.
 He hopes to educate doctors on how to treat intersex patients and to give laypeople the tools to understand intersex identities.
 Jay’s spiritual healing has allowed him to forgive people from his past, while actively creating a future where intersex people have options, dignity, and rights.
 During the interview, he fondly recalls holding an intersex 3 year old and showering them with the love, acceptance, and pride he didn’t receive as a child.